marxanweb/docs/user.md

 ### The User menu
 The User menu allows you to view and update information on the currently logged on user and to set general settings for Marxan Web.
 Click on the user name to show the User menu.
 The items in the menu are described in the following sections.

-#### Settings
+#### User Settings
-The Settings window provides access to general settings for the Marxan Web tool and these settings are saved between sessions.
+The User Settings window provides access to general settings for the Marxan Web tool and these settings are saved between sessions.

 <img src='images/window_user_settings.png' title='Settings window' class='docsImage'>